aphecetche/hugo-aphecetche/content/post/migrating-to-alibuild-from-alienv.md

 In the `alibuild` world, the way to avoid to have a clone made for any package when using the `aliBuild init -z AliRoot destdir` command is to *prepare* the `destdir` and pre-populate it with an `AliRoot` clone *before* issuing the command.
 Mind the case, it has to be `AliRoot`, not aliroot or ALIROOT or aliRoot... (the actual case is to be found in the Package key of the alidist recipe for the package, see e.g. `alidist/aliroot.sh`).

-But to avoid wasting space I'd prefer use [worktrees](https://git-scm.com/docs/git-worktree), which should be the modern way of doing the equivalent of `git-new-workdir`...
+But to avoid wasting space and to retain all the information about my local branches (and being able to share that information between different working directories) I'd prefer use [worktrees](https://git-scm.com/docs/git-worktree), which should be the modern way of doing the equivalent of `git-new-workdir`...

 The worktree stuff is not completely ideal.
 At least I did not succeed to get let's say a bare repo and several worktrees (including one with master).
 So I ended up having the primary clone be at master and the other worktress at different branches.